LiYangHart/Hyperparameter-Optimization-of-Machine-Learning-Algorithms/README.md

 # Hyperparameter-Optimization-of-Machine-Learning-Algorithms

-On Hyperparameter Optimization of Machine Learning Algorithms: Theory and Practice
+This code provides a hyper-parameter optimization implementation for machine learning algorithms, as described in the paper "On Hyperparameter Optimization of Machine Learning Algorithms: Theory and Practice".

 Please Cite: